Alfred B. Mullett

 Alfred Bult Mullett (April 7, 1834 – October 20, 1890) was a British-American architect who served from 1866 to 1874 as Supervising Architect, head of the agency of the United States Treasury Department that designed federal government buildings.
 His work followed trends in Victorian style, evolving from the Greek Revival to Second Empire to Richardsonian Romanesque.

 Biography

 Mullett was born at Taunton in Somerset, England.
-When he was eight years old, his family emigrated to Glendale, Ohio, where in 1843 his father bought an 80-acre (32 hectares) farm.
+When he was eight years old, his family immigrated to Glendale, Ohio, where in 1843 his father bought an 80-acre (32 hectares) farm.
 He matriculated at Farmers' College in College Hill, Cincinnati, studied mathematics and mechanical drawing, but left as a sophomore in 1854.
 He trained in the Cincinnati office of architect Isaiah Rogers and became a partner.

 Career

 Mullett left Rogers on less than friendly terms in 1860, to establish his own practice.
 His first known individual design is the Church of the New Jerusalem, a board-and-batten Gothic Revival church built at Glendale in 1861.

 After serving with the Union army during the American Civil War, Mullett in 1863 relocated to Washington.
 He worked again with Rogers, since 1862 the de facto Supervising Architect at the Treasury Department.
 At that time the Treasury Department oversaw design and construction of all federal buildings.
 Mullett undermined his superior's position until an exasperated Rogers resigned in 1865.
 That year Mullet married Pacific Pearl Myrick.

 Although widely dismissed as "an obscure draftsman" from Cincinnati, Mullett used his political skills to gain appointment as Supervising Architect in 1866.
 He designed fireproof federal buildings across the nation, particularly custom houses, post offices and courthouses.
 Responsible for contracting with local architects and/or construction companies to deal with subcontractors, source materials and other matters, Mullett was known as a micromanaging authoritarian with an explosive temper.